List of Pirates of the Caribbean characters: Murtogg and MullroyMurtogg and Mullroy, portrayed by Giles New and Angus Barnett, are two Royal Marines stationed in Port Royal. They serve as dull-minded characters, easily becoming distracted from their duties by getting into arguments, and are the 'civilized' equivalent of Pintel and Ragetti. Like their pirate counterparts, one is overweight, blustering, and dominant; the other is thin, semi-perceptive, and reticent.

 In the first film, they are the guards of HMS Interceptor.
-Jack Sparrow distracts them into arguing about Black Pearl, which allows him to steal the ship.
+Jack Sparrow distracts them into arguing about the Black Pearl, which allows him to steal the ship.
 Afterward, they serve on HMS Dauntless and survive the final battle.

 They reappear in At World's End in service to the East India Trading Company.
-They are posted as the main guards of the Dead Man's Chest on Flying Dutchman, but it is stolen by Jack during another argument.
-They later stow away on Black Pearl, casting their lot with the pirates, and join Barbossa after the battle is over.
+They are posted as the main guards of the Dead Man's Chest on the Flying Dutchman, but it is stolen by Jack during another argument.
+They later stow away on the Black Pearl, casting their lot with the pirates, and join Barbossa after the battle is over.

-In On Stranger Tides, it was thought that they were on Black Pearl when Blackbeard captured it and magically imprisoned it in a bottle.
+In On Stranger Tides, it was thought that they were on the Black Pearl when Blackbeard captured it and magically imprisoned it in a bottle.
 However, Murtogg and Mullroy return in Dead Men Tell No Tales, as part of Barbossa's crew; they inform Barbossa that his fleet of pirate ships is being destroyed by Silent Mary, Salazar's ship and crew.
 After Barbossa's death, they sail on the restored Black Pearl under the command of Jack Sparrow.